JacksonAllan/c_cpp_hash_tables_benchmark/docs/index.md

 * [<span class="table_label">emilib2::HashMap</span>](https://github.com/ktprime/emhash/tree/master/thirdparty/emilib):

   This table is yet another open-addressing table that uses SIMD instructions to scan multiple hash-code fragments at once for potential key matches.
 The library is still under development, and details about its implementation are sparse and liable to change.
-However, one distinguishing quality is that it uses an extra byte per bucket to store the displacement of the farthest key-value pair that hashed to that bucket, which allows early termination of probing during lookups of nonexisting keys.
-It relies on tombstones for erasure.

-  This table's approximate memory overhead is two bytes, plus key-value padding, per bucket, in addition to the size of a key-value pair per vacant bucket.
+Its approximate memory overhead is 1.25 bytes, plus key-value padding, per bucket, in addition to the size of a key-value pair per vacant bucket.

   The version benchmarked is [emilib2o.hpp](https://github.com/ktprime/emhash/blob/434a20571a8d6b83b308ee0655a7076b5177e1fc/thirdparty/emilib/emilib2o.hpp) `434a205`, which I modified to set the maximum load factor to 0.875.